Qmerit Logo

 Learn more about Illinois EV Rebates, Tax Credits & Charging Incentives to maximize your savings.

 Qmerit makes the transition to home EV charging seamless.
-Our network of certified installers ensures your charger is set up safely, efficiently, and in compliance with rebate requirements.
+Our network of certified installers ensures your charger is set up safely, efficiently, and in compliance with current electrical code requirements, so you can have better peace of mind.